Softening holographic nuclear matter: Configurations with one and two jumps

 and at the upper boundaries we have the constraints \be h_L(z_1) = h_{1-} \, , \qquad \left.\frac{\partial h_L}{\partial z}\right|_{z=z_1} = \frac{2u_{\rm KK}^{1/2}\lambda_0h_{1-}^2}{3u_1^2} \, , \qquad h_R(\infty) = 0 \, . \ee For a given $h_{1-}$, these conditions together with the equation of motion, can be solved for $h_L(z)$, $h_R(z)$ and the variables $h_{1+}$, $h_{(1)}$, $z_1$.

 Let us use this example to explain the practical calculation in some more detail, to be applied to the other cases analogously.
 The system of equations can be decoupled to simplify the calculation.
 We can work with a given $z_1$ and first solve the differential equation for $h_L(z)$ with initial conditions (\ref{initialA1}).
 This requires to find the value of $h_{(1)}$ such that the two first conditions of eq.\ (\ref{boundaryA}) are met.
 In these conditions, $h_{1-}$ can be eliminated by inserting $h_{L}(z_1)$ directly into the condition of the derivative.
+Therefore, the first step is reduced to determining the single variable $h_{(1)}$, which makes it easy to ensure that all possible solutions are found.
 Then, $h_{1-}$ is simply extracted from the solution found for $h_L(z)$.
 Once we know $h_{1-}$, we can employ the equation of motion for $h_R(z)$.
 Recall that $h_{1-}$ enters this differential equation via the function $Q$ (\ref{Q}); conversely, $h_{1+}$ does not enter $Q$ in the equation of motion for $h_L(z)$.
 We determine $h_{1+}$ such that $h_R(z)$ with initial conditions (\ref{initialA2}) has the correct boundary condition given in the third relation of eq.\ (\ref{boundaryA}).
+Again, this is a shooting problem with a single unknown variable.
 The results are then used to compute $\bar{n}_B$ via eq.\ (\ref{nBA}) and we obtain $\bar{\mu}_B$ and $\Omega$ in the usual way.

 It turns out that solutions for the $D_A$ phase exist only for large $\bar{\mu}_B$ and $u_1$.
 We find two branches that merge at about $\bar{\mu}_B\simeq 2.55$.
 They are shown in the upper left panel of figure \ref{fig:OMphases} (barely distinguishable, and one branch is almost identical with the $D_R$ phase in this plot).
 Neither of these branches is energetically preferred and thus the $D_A$ phase plays no role for the ground state.
 In the other two panels of figure \ref{fig:OMphases} the $D_A$ phase does not appear because we have chosen a smaller range in $\bar{\mu}_B$.